-We love to watch the most gifted athletes in our favorite sports perform on the biggest stages and marvel at the athletic feats of legends like Lebron James and Steph Curry.
+We love to watch the most gifted athletes in our favorite sports perform on the biggest stages.
+We marvel at the athletic feats of legends like Lebron James and Steph Curry.
 But athletic prowess isn’t the only skillset that differentiates from the competition.
 These super athletes possess another set of intangible skills that puts them ahead of the rest.

 In the grand scheme of working to help athletes get better there are other skills that we also need to foster and help develop as we seek to be better coaches of the super athlete.
 In this Multiple part series, we want to discuss some of the skills that our favorite athletes possess that allow them to elevate to the higher levels of sport.